 2.5 Under running water, clean the subungual areas on both hands with a disposable nail file.
 Remember to hold the scrub brush in the palm of one of your hands.

-2.6 Using the bristle side of the brush, scrub across the fingertips and under the fingernails on both hands.
+2.6 Using the bristle side of the brush, scrub 20 strokes across the fingertips and under the fingernails on both hands.

-2.7 Think of the fingers as having 4 distinct sides, and scrub each side of each finger individually.
+2.7 Think of the fingers as having 4 distinct sides, and scrub 10 strokes on each side of each finger individually.
 Pay special attention to the webbed spaces between the fingers.

-2.8 Next, scrub the palm and dorsum of the hand.
+2.8 Next, scrub the palm and dorsum of the hand with 10 strokes on each.

 2.9 Repeat the previous steps (2.7 to 2.8) on the other hand.
 At any point, water can be added to the sponge as necessary to maintain a good lather.
 The scrub for each hand should take 45 sec to 1 min.
 This length of time should be extended, if the hands and arms are grossly soiled.